EBEN TISDALE PUBLIC POLICY FELLOWSHIP

 What are the criteria for selection?

-The selection committee will evaluate your application, official transcripts, evaluation forms, and an essay.
-The Board will then recommend the most outstanding applicants to the program.
-The Board will be considering your completed application materials, as well as looking for:
+The selection committee will evaluate your application, official transcripts, letters of recommendation, and essays.
+The committee will be considering your completed application materials, as well as looking for:

 - Examples of a strong interest in a career in high-tech public policy;